mustache/mustache/README.md

 Emacs
 -----

-tpl-mode.el is included under the contrib/ directory for any Emacs users.
+mustache-mode.el is included under the contrib/ directory for any Emacs users.
 Based on Google's tpl-mode for ctemplates, it adds support for Mustache's more lenient tag values and includes a few commands for your editing pleasure.

 TextMate